 I recently spent a beautiful evening watching students in the pattern challenging their young instructors and abusing their aircraft.
 Almost every approach was clearly defective long before getting anywhere near the runway; inconsistent configuration, altitudes or ground track; and poor airspeed control with “lucky line-up.”
 Despite all these obvious problems they all continued to an “arrival” that also kept the lawn mowing crew nervously looking over their shoulders.
 Without any mastery of the critical sub-components necessary for landing they continued grinding out (and reinforcing) more errors all the while beating up the equipment and hoping for some kind of magical improvement – remember that definition of insanity?
-And 56% of accidents occur in the pattern – where we spend only 5% of our time.
+And 58% of accidents occur on landing – where we spend only 5% of our time.
 This lunacy also discourages and drives away many students with an assault on their self-worth and sanity.
 There is an easy remedy here and it is not complicated.
 It does however require a “culture change” (which can be difficult).
 We need to teach landings later in training – and only after full mastery of the required basics.
 And instead of only teaching landing in their final form, try some “centerline slowflight.”

 The common joke among flight instructors is that the only maneuver we actually teach is landing.
 This is partly because (if we are honest) most pilots are unable to consistently land well (except me?)
 But this joke is also true because “landing well” incorporates almost every aircraft control skill – plus judgement and risk management- with time pressure, low altitude and ego.
 Ironically, the critical importance and focus on landing also results in landings being taught very poorly during initial training.